ADSL

 Symptoms

-Because the ADSL gene is important for cells in the brain, many people may have:
+Because the ADSL gene is important for brain activity, many people who have ADSL-related syndrome have:

 - Decreased muscle mass